raafik980/raafik980.github.io/_posts/2023-07-26-correlation-time-from-md.md

 # Average Properties from MD Trajectories

-For any observable variable $A$ (an example: coordinates) for which we want to compute average values from MD trajectories, the average value is given by:
+Consider an observable variable $A$ (an example: coordinates) from MD trajectory for which we want to compute average values.
+The average value is given by:

 $$
 \overline{A} = \frac{1}{n} \sum_{i=1}^{n} A_i